IceWhaleTech/ZimaDocs/source/docs/Small-body-Big-applications-OMV-First-Experience.md

 ![Omv System Automatic logout time](/images/Small-body-Big-applications-OMV-First-Experience/Omv-system-automatic-logout-times.jpeg)

-**In the process of daily use, most of the users will feel: only after a short time away, you have to re-enter the login and password ......
-In fact, this is because the default automatic logout time of OMV is only 5 minutes.**
-**System - Workbench - Auto logout**
-**Just set the time a little longer to solve this problem.**
+In the process of daily use, most users will find that, only after a short time, they have to re-enter their login credentials.
+This is because the default automatic logout time of OMV is only 5 minutes. **`System - Workbench - Auto logout.`** Set the time a little longer to solve this problem.

 ### Time Zone

 ![Omv System Time Zone](/images/Small-body-Big-applications-OMV-First-Experience/Omv-system-a-times-zone.jpeg)

-**Some users find that when they use data synchronization: I have set it to synchronize data every afternoon, but why it actually synchronizes data early in the morning?
-This is because users do not set their own time zone.**
-**`System - Date & Time - Time zone`**
+Some users find that when they use data synchronization, they have set it to synchronize data every afternoon.
+Yet, it actually synchronizes data early in the morning.
+This is because users do not set their own time zone.
+To solve this, go to **`System - Date & Time - Time Zone `**
-**You can solve this problem completely.**

-###  Reminder notice
+###  Reminders

 ![Omv System  Reminder notice](/images/Small-body-Big-applications-OMV-First-Experience/Omv-system-reminder-notice.jpeg)

-**The small bell in the upper right corner of the OMV desktop often pops up unknown notifications, which users often find annoying because they are not related to them.**
-**`System - Notification - Notifications`**
+The small bell in the upper right corner of the OMV desktop often pops up redundant notifications, which users often find annoying since they are irrelevant.
+The user simply needs to go to **`System - Notification - Notifications`** to turn off notifications that are not relevant to them.
-**The user just needs to remove the options that have no effect on their use.**

 ### Fixed IP address

 ![Omv System Fixed IP address ](/images/Small-body-Big-applications-OMV-First-Experience/Omv-system-fixed-ip-address.jpeg)

-**Some users, because of the environmental factors of the LAN, the address of OMV will always change, although you can use Host (openmediavault.local/) to access the management page, but the actual application operation is still not very convenient, at this time, the**
-**`Network -> Interface`**
-**Users can modify the existing network interface IP from the default DHCP's variable IP address to Static's fixed IP address.**
+For some users, because of the environmental factors of the LAN, the OMV address will always change.
+You can use Host (openmediavault.local/) to access the management page, but the actual application operation is still not very convenient.
+So, users should go to the **`Network -> Interface`** to modify the existing network interface IP from the default DHCP’s variable IP address to Static’s fixed IP address.**`SMB/CIFS`**

-**Translated with www.DeepL.com/Translator (free version)**
+**SMB service** is one of the most basic NAS applications; first-time users of OMV will encounter the embarrassment of not being able to create SMB service correctly.
+In fact, users just need to follow the steps in this guide to complete the initialization of the three elements of the shared folder settings, the creation of SMB service can be easily fixed (the same as NFS service open).

 ### SMB/CIFS